Strawberry Cheesecake Cookies

 Make cookies

 - Scoop the dough into 1/4 cup portions.
 I like to use a medium cookie scoop but two spoons also work.
 Flatten each dough ball with your hands into a flat circle.
-Scoop 2- teaspoons of the cold cream cheese mixture and place in the center of the flattened cookie dough.
+Place one cream cheese center in the center of the flattened cookie dough.
 Form the dough into a ball around the cream cheese, making sure it’s sealed inside and no cream cheese mixture is exposed.If you don't have a medium-sized cookie scoop that holds 1/4 cup, you can use a small cookie scoop and scoop one portion and fill with a cheesecake center then scoop another cookie dough on top and form into a ball.

 - Space the cookies 2- inches apart onto the prepared cookie sheets.
 I place 8 on a cookie sheet because these make fairly large cookies.
 Chill cookies for 1 hour until baking.
 This helps prevent the centers from leaking out and the cookies from spreading.